mitchelldirt/portfolio-docusauraus/mitchellmudd-portfolio/blog/2023-02-11-Handling-File-Inputs-With-Busboy-In-NodeJS/index.md

 const port = 3000;
 ```

 Now that we have all of our dependencies and variables set up, we can create our server.
-Here's a play by play of what's happening in this code block:
+Here's a play-by-play of what's happening in this code block:

 1. We create a server with the `http.createServer` method
 2. We set the `Content-Type` header to `text/plain`.
 This is what we'll be sending back to the client
 3. We check if the request method is `POST`.
 If it is, we'll parse the form data with busboy
 4. If the form data is a file, we'll get the filename, encoding and mimeType from the info object
 5. We set the path to save the file.
-For me that was my home directory + `/Downloads` but you can change it to whatever you want/need.
+For me, that was my home directory + `/Downloads` but you can change it to whatever you want/need.
 6. We save the file to the path we set in step 5
 7. If the form data is a field, we'll log the name and value of the field
-8. Finally we pipe the request to busboy to parse the form data
+8. Finally, we pipe the request to busboy to parse the form data

 ```js
 // index.js